Consecutive vs. Concurrent Sentences: All You Need To Know

 Consecutive vs. Concurrent Sentences

-If you face multiple criminal charges, the chances are high that you will serve multiple sentences if you are convicted.
-It is essential to work closely with a criminal defense attorney throughout your case.
+If you face multiple criminal charges, the chances are high that you will serve multiple sentences if convicted.
+Working closely with a criminal defense attorney throughout your case is essential.

 An experienced criminal defense lawyer can help gather evidence and present compelling arguments that may help convince the sentencing court to hand down a concurrent sentence instead of a consecutive sentence.

-Contact lawyers in Grandview and start building an attorney-client relationship today for effective representation in court.
+Whether you are facing consecutive or concurrent sentences, we will fight for the best resolution of your case.
+Contact our lawyers in Grandview and start building an attorney-client relationship today for effective representation in court.